Marco Allen Chapman: Murders of Cody and Chelbi Sharon

 On August 23, 2002, some time between 4:10 a.m. and 5:49 a.m., Chapman knocked on Carolyn Marksberry's door on Weldon Way, waking her up, and asking to use her telephone.
 Carolyn let Chapman in.

 Chapman had previously played cards with Carolyn's family, and helped with some home improvement work at her house.
 Chapman claimed he and "Carolyn had been involved in a sexual relationship for about a year", and that he knew Chuck Marksberry, Carolyn's husband, was working out of the country.
 Chapman admitted going to Carolyn's home armed with a knife, but he said he planned to have consensual sex with her, and had only premeditated the robbery.
 After they had consensual sex, according to Chapman, Carolyn "raised all kinds of hell" when he told her that he was going to steal from her.

 Carolyn Marksberry had been counseling her best friend, unnamed, to get out of an abusive relationship with Chapman.
 The friend lived within yards of the Marksberry home on Weldon Way.
-Ms. Marksberry's unidentified friend often spent the night at the Marksberry home because she was afraid of Chapman.
+Ms. Marksberry's unidentified friend often spent the night at the Marksberry home since she was afraid of Chapman.

 Immediately after Carolyn let Chapman in, he punched her in the stomach, and pulled out a knife he had in his duffel bag, "put a knife to [Carolyn's] throat," and demanded of Carolyn to give him money.
 Carolyn gave Chapman all of her credit cards and all of her cash, which amounted to about $120.
 Chapman then "bounded her hands with duct tape, tied her to the bed frame, and raped her".
 He used the cord he had cut from her vacuum cleaner, and apologized to Carolyn for cutting the cord, before sexually assaulting her.
 Chapman stabbed Carolyn repeatedly, even going to the kitchen to get more knives after breaking two during the attack.
 Chapman stabbed Carolyn a total of 15 times with a knife that broke off in her chest, and then he "attacked her children."